Quantum-Accelerators/quacc/docs/user/wflow_overview.md

     - FireWorks can have a steep learning curve due to its many configuration options
     - The reliance on MongoDB can be challenging for new users and certain HPC environments
     - New features are not currently planned

+=== "Parsl"

+    [Parsl](https://github.com/Parsl/parsl) is a workflow management solution out of Argonne National Laboratory, the University of Chicago, and the University of Illinois.
+It is well-adapted for running on virtually any HPC environment with a job scheduler.

+    Pros:

+    - Extremely configurable for virtually any HPC environment
+    - Relatively simple to define the workflows
+    - Active community, particularly across academia
+    - Ideal for jobpacking (e.g. packing many compute tasks into a single compute job) and has near-ideal scaling performance
+    - Thorough documentation
+    - Does not rely on maintaining a centralized server of any kind

+    Cons:

+    - Defining the right configuration options for your desired HPC setup can be an initial hurdle
+    - Monitoring job progress is more challenging and less detailed than other solutions
+    - Challenging to orchestrate workflows with steps running across heterogeneous resources
+    - The concept of always returning a "future" object can be confusing for new users

 === "Prefect"